redux-form/redux-form/docs/api/Field.md

 #### `parse : (value, name) => parsedValue` [optional]

 Parses the value given from the field input component to the type that you want stored in the Redux store.
-Common use cases are to parse currencies into `Number`s into currencies or localized date formats into `Date`s.
+Common use cases are to parse currencies into `Number`s or localized date formats into `Date`s.

 `parse` is called with the field `value` and `name` as arguments and should return the new